-The answer is quite straightforward, and it’s also in the name: Side bets are optional bets that players can make during a game of blackjack in addition to your main bet.
+The answer is quite straightforward, and it’s also in the name.
+Side bets are optional bets that you can make during a game of blackjack in addition to your main bet.
 They cover a rule set that the standard rules don’t include, but are still based on play with your main hand, although they can sometimes involve hands other than your own.
+Side bets in blackjack are based on the assumption and prediction of which cards the player, and at times the dealer, will receive.

-Casinos and players both love a good side bet, as they can provide additional winnings in both directions – it’s basically opportunities for more bets across fewer hands of play, so while you have a chance to snag bigger wins, the casino has more chance of taking your extra bets.
-This point is worth keeping in mind in terms of managing your bankroll because while the payouts are typically quite enticing and far more generous than the typical main hand bets, the house edge is also greater.
+Casinos and players both love a good side bet, as they can provide additional winnings in both directions.
+They basically give opportunities for more bets across fewer hands of play, so while you have a chance to snag bigger wins, the casino has more chance of taking your extra bets.
+This point is worth keeping in mind in terms of managing your bankroll because while the payouts are typically quite enticing and far more generous than the usual main hand bets, the house edge is also greater.
 But we’re gambling here, and you’ve got to risk it to get the biscuit, so to speak.

 Side bets are also a way to increase or intensify the excitement, the fun, and the action in your blackjack games far beyond that of the standard game, which can become quite repetitive after a couple of dozen hands.
 As we mentioned already, part of that excitement is the potential for a bigger payout, at a slightly higher risk.